lji543/maxwellExercise/README.md

 Written in JavaScript using Node.js

 To Use:
+All code is written in `groceryList.js`.
-Run command `node node groceryList.js`
+Run command `node groceryList.js` where the file is stored.